oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 **Note**: Although Java Records are available since release 14, the Spring Initializr Web UI only allows to select Java Long Term Support (LTS) releases.

-Extract the maven project, and edit `pom.xml` to add two more required dependencies for this tutorial, [MongoDB Testcontainers Module](https://www.testcontainers.org/modules/databases/mongodb/) for testing database access and `spring-security-test`:
+Extract the Maven project, and edit `pom.xml` to add two more required dependencies for this tutorial, [MongoDB Testcontainers Module](https://www.testcontainers.org/modules/databases/mongodb/) for testing database access and `spring-security-test`:

 ```xml
 <dependency>